Quantitative psychology: Statistical techniques

 Statistical methods are the quantitative tools most used by psychologists.
-Pearson introduced the correlation coefficient and the chi-squared test.
+Karl Pearson introduced the correlation coefficient and the chi-squared test.
 The 1900–1920 period saw the t-test (Student, 1908), the ANOVA (Fisher, 1925) and a non-parametric correlation coefficient (Spearman, 1904).
-A large number of tests were developed in the latter half of the 20th century (e.g., all the multivariate tests).
-Popular techniques (such as Hierarchical Linear Model, Arnold, 1992, Structural Equation Modeling, Byrne, 1996 and Independent Component Analysis, Hyvarinën, Karhunen and Oja, 2001) are relatively recent.
+A large number of tests were developed in the latter half of the 20th century (e.g., all multivariate tests).
+More recently, popular multivariate techniques were developed—including the hierarchical linear model, structural equation modeling, and independent component analysis.

 In 1946, psychologist Stanley Smith Stevens organized levels of measurement into four scales, Nominal, Ordinal, Ratio, and Interval, in a paper that is still often cited.
 Jacob Cohen, a New York University professor of psychology, analyzed quantitative methods involving statistical power and effect size, which helped to lay foundations for current statistical meta-analysis and the methods of estimation statistics.
 He gave his name to Cohen's kappa and Cohen's d.

-In 1990, an influential paper titled "Graduate Training in Statistics, Methodology, and Measurement in Psychology" was published in the American Psychologist journal.
-This article discussed the need for increased and up-to-date training in quantitative methods for psychology graduate programs in the United States.